shahtaz-tqldd/uptodate-client/README.md

 - The frontend  part of the website is developed in React JS
 - Tailwind CSS framework and Daisy UI is used for the design of the site
+- Dark Mode and Light Mode implemented with localstorage functionality
 - The backend is developed in Express with Node JS
 - Firebase is used for user authentication and authorization
 - MongoDB is implemented for the database support
-- Bkash payment method gateway is used for paying the Bloggers
+- SSL commerz method used for get bloggers subscription fee